haydenmbradley/power-outage-machine-learning/README.md

 | Cold             | 44.33         | 112.40        |
 | Normal  | 42.46         | 89.66       |
 | Warm           | 47.47         | 100.45       |

+Despite the climate type seeming like it would have predictive power, the table shows far less variability in `OUTAGE.DURATION` based on `CLIMATE.CATEGORY`.
+This means we will likely prioritize other variables before resorting to `CLIMATE.CATEGORY` in our model.

 #### Outage Duration by NERC Region